Anushreesharma23/KuvakaChat/README.md

 - Implement backend authentication for better security.
 - Store chat history in a database for persistence.
 - Integrate typing indicators.

 ---

-## Contributions
-Contributions are welcome!
-Fork the repository, create a branch, and submit a pull request.

----